US judge rejects challenge to Washington state law that could hold gun makers liable for shootings

-SEATTLE — (AP) — A federal judge on Friday rejected a challenge to a Washington state law that cleared the way for lawsuits against the gun industry in certain cases.
+SEATTLE — A federal judge on Friday rejected a challenge to a Washington state law that cleared the way for lawsuits against the gun industry in certain cases.

 The measure was one of three bills signed by Democratic Gov. Jay Inslee last year seeking to address gun violence.